 In every photography group, you’ll find discussions about photos not being a certain genre.
-Be it street photography purists, urban exploring purists, or whatever.
+Be it street photography purists, urban exploring purists, or whatever, they all have their own thoughts about their photography genres.
 And, of course, I can understand this.
 People need boundaries in their lives to understand stuff.
 Me included.
 Still, I had a train of thought back then in a (very cool and civilized by the way) street photography group.

 First, let’s start with a couple of definitions, which I found on the web, and I’ll accompany them with a photo I think fits the genre to make it more clear:

 Street photography, also sometimes called candid photography, is photography conducted for art or enquiry that features unmediated chance encounters and random incidents within public places.
 Although there is a difference between street and candid photography, it is usually subtle with most street photography being candid in nature and some candid photography being classifiable as street photography.
 Street photography does not necessitate the presence of a street or even the urban environment.
 Though people usually feature directly, street photography might be absent of people and can be of an object or environment where the image projects a decidedly human character in facsimile or aestheticwikipedia